jcoreio/react-fader/README.md

 A React Component that fades out old children, then fades in new children when its children change.
 It can also optionally animate its height from one child's height to the other.

-:sparkles: **If you're using `react-router` v2 or v3, make it the component of a parent route, and voilà, you automagically get fade transitions between child routes.**

 ## Usage

 ```sh